rcrews/docs-website/common/errors/404-not-found.md

 ---
 # {{page.title}}

 The page you requested is not available.
-Try
+Instead, try
 * The Cloudera [Documentation home page](https://docs.cloudera.com/)
 * The Cloudera [home page](https://www.cloudera.com/)
 * The latest documentation by product: